top of page

 Fry and his Mercia team mates, most notably former European Champion John Mullane, who had come out of recent retirement, had the benefit of training on the track right up until the Championships.
 Not only had Fry and Mullane the benefit of having competed on Mar del Plata, but wheel selection was critical.
 Fry and Mullane found a set of wheels that felt perfect for the track, a set of 98 shore hardness Bones.
 The down side was that they only had one set between them.

 On the weekend of the Championships there were five individual titles to be contested.
 From the off it was the Fry/Mullane show.
 All other skaters trailed in their wake as the pair shared the titles between themselves.
 What became apparent to the eagle eyed Harlow was that whoever was wearing the "Bones" he knew the race was on for them.
 Knowing this Harlow made sure that he tracked the correct skater each time.
-First off was the 300 metres time trail.
+First off was the 300 metres time trial.
 Fry won with Ian Ashby second and Harlow dead heating for third with John Mullane.
 Next came the 5000 metres and this time it was Mullane first, Fry second and again bronze for Harlow.
 The last race of the day was the 10000 metres.
 Fry took the victory with Harlow managing to get silver.
 Harlow was tracking the right skater but just fell short when it came to the final sprint.

 Day two of the Championships started with the 1500 metres.
 It was like Groundhog Day as Mullane put THE wheels on and secured his second title of the Championships.
 With one Championship left, the 20000 metres, it was once again Fry's turn to wear the "Bones".
 Harlow knew that to stand any sort of chance of winning he had to be in the lead at the bell.
 As the last lap was signalled he was just that, but Fry was tight on his back.
 Harlow came off the bend high and Fry slipped an easy pass up his inside.
 Down the back straight it was business as usual as Fry, now in the lead, eased and composed himself for the last bend.
 What Fry didn't bank on is Harlow's "never say die" attitude.
 Harlow had kept the momentum down the back straight and as Fry eased, so Harlow came on to him like a train.
 Off the last bend the pair were in a neck and neck sprint for the line, but Fry, having eased had given Harlow the one thing he needed, the scent of victory.
 Harlow crossed the line first and regained his 20000 metres title.
 Fry may well have been complacent, and against any other skater may well have got away with it, but not against Harlow.
 He knew that the race was only over once the winner had crossed the line and not before.